 Q. What hardware supports OTA?

-You can find qualified hardware that support Amazon FreeRTOS OTA in the AWS Partner Device Catalog.
+You can find qualified hardware that support FreeRTOS OTA in the Amazon Partner Device Catalog.

-Q. How does Amazon FreeRTOS secure data in transit?
+Q. How does FreeRTOS secure data in transit?

-Amazon FreeRTOS uses Transport Layer Security (TLS 1.2) for secure connections to the cloud.
+FreeRTOS uses Transport Layer Security (TLS 1.2) for secure connections to the cloud.
 The TLS protocol ensures privacy and data integrity between two communicating applications.
-It ensures that an Amazon FreeRTOS device and the cloud server are mutually authenticated using X.509 certificates and that data is encrypted while it is in transit.
+It ensures that a FreeRTOS device and the cloud server are mutually authenticated using X.509 certificates and that data is encrypted while it is in transit.

-Q. How does Amazon FreeRTOS secure data within the device (at rest)?
+Q. How does FreeRTOS secure data within the device (at rest)?

 Q. How can I stay informed of the latest security patches?

-Security updates are provided via the Amazon FreeRTOS console, the Amazon FreeRTOS Security Updates page, and on GitHub.
+Security updates are provided via the FreeRTOS console, the FreeRTOS Security Updates page, and on GitHub.

-Q. How can I update my Amazon FreeRTOS devices with the latest security patches?
+Q. How can I update my FreeRTOS devices with the latest security patches?

-We recommend that you use the over-the-air (OTA) update feature of Amazon FreeRTOS to send security patches to your Amazon FreeRTOS devices.
-Within the AWS IoT Device Management console, you can provide a firmware image, select the devices to update, and create the Amazon FreeRTOS OTA job update.
+We recommend that you use the over-the-air (OTA) update feature of FreeRTOS to send security patches to your FreeRTOS devices.
+Within the Amazon IoT Device Management console, you can provide a firmware image, select the devices to update, and create the FreeRTOS OTA job update.
 The code signing feature will verify the signed image on the device to ensure your device code is not compromised during deployment and updates.
-For more information on the OTA update feature, refer to the Amazon FreeRTOS user guide.
+For more information on the OTA update feature, refer to the FreeRTOS user guide.